Amazon founder Bezos' space company loses challenge over NASA launch pad

 NASA had hoped to turn over pad operations to a commercial user by October 1, 2013.
 The delay is costing NASA about $100,000 per month, agency officials said.

-SpaceX said it had no comment on the GAO ruling.
+SpaceX said it had not comment on the GAO ruling.
 Blue Origin officials did not immediately reply to a request for comment.

 (Editing by Kevin Gray and Cynthia Osterman)